 - Not a sleek, polished aesthetic.

-- You can easily push the buttons accidentally.
+- You can push the buttons accidentally.

 Top Control

 Top control dishwashers have the control panel at the top inner frame of the dishwasher.
 So you choose your cycle and click start before closing the dishwasher.
-The chosen cycle will begin immediately, unless you’ve selected the delay option.
+The chosen cycle will begin immediately unless you’ve selected the delay option.

 Pros